 Let’s get down to business!
 Covering everything from how to start a small business to how to grow your entrepreneurial idea into a thriving empire, here 20+ small business tips from the top experts in the biz.

 The small business market is booming.
 There are countless success stories of early stage startups growing into multi-billion-dollar companies – such as Uber, Facebook, WhatsApp, Airbnb, and many others.
 But, it’s not just the big guys (or the tech guys).
 According to the Census Bureau, more than 4.4 million new businesses were created in the US during 2020 — the highest total on record.
 And in 2021, 440,000 small businesses were created in June alone!

 While many people dream of starting a small business, there’s no doubt that it can be an incredibly complicated process.
-There are many tasks to consider– such as setting up your website and social media presence, creating branding and products, finding a workplace or shopfront, building your ecommerce store, organizing sales and marketing, dealing with financing, legal, and so much more!
+There are many tasks to consider– such as setting up your website and social media presence, creating branding and products, finding a workplace or shopfront, building your ecommerce store, organizing sales and marketing operations, dealing with financing, legal, and so much more!
 But starting a small business can also be extremely rewarding – if you go about it the right way.

 If you’re ready to take the leap and get your small business idea off the ground, you’ve come to the right place!
 Covering everything from how to start a small business to how to grow your entrepreneurial idea into a thriving empire, we’ve rounded up some of the top experts in the biz to give you their small business tips, tricks and advice to put you on the path to success.